rapsacw/aSiNine-ESP-miner/README.md

 s

-which will save the setting as used during bootup of the miner.
-You can tune these settings later.
+which will save the (safe and slow) asic settings as used during bootup of the miner.
+If you remember previously used settings you can write those to the asic configuration with

+write /asic.cfg:300 1350

+Where the first number is the frequency in MHz and the second is the core voltage in millivolt.
+You can tune these settings later using f+/f- & v+/v- commands.
 Now its time for (another) reboot.
 Enter

 r

 and the miner will reboot.
-If the miner will not mine you can check your configuration files by entering
+If the miner will not start mining you can check your configuration files by entering

 type filename

 where filename is one of the configuration files (don't forget the preceeding '/').
+The miner will also report a missing (or very wrong) configuration file at boot up but you will have to open its web page very early after power up/reboot or you will miss it.